SpencerAngus/AVC-team-7/README.md

 - [ ] Jasper: Learn CAD
 - [ ] Jasper: Model marble holders ready for printing
 - [ ] Orion: Plan physical design of chassis
+- [ ] Orion: Challenges and solutions document
 - [X] Francesco: Get started on camera code
 - [ ] Emma: make a list of  code needed for the AVC
 - [X] Angus: Setup Github, get it running and manage it.